Infineon/mtb-example-xmc-dma-pwm/README.md

    2. In the **Quick Panel**, scroll down, and click **\<Application Name> Program (JLink)**.

 3. Observe the signal at pin corresponding to the kit.
-See Table 1 for details on pin assignment.
-The signal should resemble the one shown in Figure 1:
+See **Table 1** for details on pin assignment.
+The signal should resemble the one shown in **Figure 1**.

    **Figure 1.
 PWM signal**